 illness within the immediate family – up to ten (10) work days;

-bereavement – up to ten (10) work days around the date of the funeral;
+bereavement – up to ten (10) work days around the date of the death and / or funeral;

 personal – up to three (3) work days;

 domestic violence – up to five (5) work days.

 For purposes of determining eligibility for special leave under Clause 38.01, the following provisions shall apply: